pyccel/pyccel/doc/quickstart.md

 E.g (using `@types` decorator/python type hints and a recursive function with a typed return), To specify the types of the function arguments and its return, we need to import the `@types` decorator from pyccel.decorators (as you can see in `file_name.py` first line) and then specify the types for each function argument in `@types` using the following:
 -   The syntax for the decorator is: `@types('1stArgType', '2ndArgType', 'NthArgType', results='return_type')`, or to declare arrays: `@types('1stArgType[:]', '2ndArgType[:,:]', 'NthArgType[dimensions]', results='return_type')`, The expression `[:]` means that the array has 1 dimension.
 2 dimensions would be specified with `[:,:]`.
 The number of dimensions of an array is equal to the number of comma-separated colons in the square brackets.
 So `arr[:,:,:]` means that the array `arr` has 3 dimensions and so on.
 -   In the function we just use python syntax `def fun(1stArg, 2ndArg, NthArg)`.
--   Also, You can specify the function arguments types using python type hints, `def fun(1stArg: 1stArgType, 2ndArg: 2ndArgType, NthArg: NthArgType) -> returnType`
+-   Also, You can specify the function arguments types using python type hints, `def fun(1stArg: '1stArgType', 2ndArg: '2ndArgType', NthArg: 'NthArgType') -> 'returnType'`

-In `@types` decorator, pyccel supports the following data types: real, double, float, pythonfloat, float32, float64, pythoncomplex, complex, complex64, complex128, int8, int16, int32, int64, int, pythonint, integer, bool, pythonbool.
+In `@types` decorator, pyccel supports the following data types: real, double, float, pythonfloat, float32, float64, pythoncomplex, complex, complex64, complex128, int8, int16, int32, int64, int, bool.

 For the moment, Pyccel supports `@types` decorator(recommended) and python type hints as approaches to provide type informations to the function arguments and its return type.